iml130/mlir-emitc/README.md

 ### Build and Run

+There are two variants to build EmitC: As part of an LLVM/MLIR build (via the LLVM external projects mechanism) and against a pre-built LLVM/MLIR.

+#### Building with pre-built LLVM/MLIR

 The setup assumes that you have built LLVM and MLIR in `$BUILD_DIR` and installed them to `$PREFIX`.
 You can use the [`build_tools/build_mlir.sh`](https://github.com/iml130/mlir-emitc/blob/main/build_tools/build_mlir.sh) shell script to configure, build and install LLVM and MLIR.

 **Note**: The hash of the latest tested LLVM version is given in [`build_tools/llvm_version.txt`](https://github.com/iml130/mlir-emitc/blob/main/build_tools/llvm_version.txt).
 Since MLIR evolves fast, it is possible that EmitC fails to build with a newer LLVM.